galebach/reading-list/README.md

 # Getting Started with Reading List

-This is a siple application for managing your reading list.
+This is a simple application for managing your reading list.
 The user can add/edit/delete book items.
 There are also randomly generated images for each book item.
 Why?!
-Because it's cute
+Because it's cute >.<

 ## Available Scripts